-Action for Hope launched its Landscapes of Hope project in October 2018 to establish a platform for discussion and collaboration among civil society actors from different countries working in different sectors, such as human rights, arts and culture, development, and urban planning.
-The initiative explores ways to scale up and consolidate efforts to address some of the world’s most pressing problems related to freedom of expression, social and economic marginalization, forced displacement and migration, and gender inequality, to name a few.
-It also highlights the role the arts can play in addressing social change issues.
-Landscapes of Hope community members bring diverse experience in working toward social change in situations of distress, especially during and in the aftermath of armed conflict, or under volatile political or economic conditions—and all have achieved demonstrable impact in their respective local, national, or regional context.
+Action for Hope’s project Landscapes of Hope created a collaborative platform among civil society actors in different Global South countries that are working in arts and culture, development, human rights and urban planning.
+The initiative explores ways to scale up and consolidate efforts to address issues such as freedom of expression, social and economic marginalization, forced displacement and migration, and gender inequality, to name a few.
+It also highlights the role the arts can play in addressing such issues.
+Members of Landscapes of Hope bring diverse experiences to handling situations of distress and achieving demonstrable impact.

 The Arab Social Science Monitor, a major project of the ACSS, is an observatory dedicated to surveying the landscape and assessing the trajectory of social science research in Arab countries as well as following up on emergent research agendas and themes.
 To that end, both quantitative and qualitative data will be collected and analyzed, and a resource website will be created for the posting and dissemination of the data and analysis.
 A key publication of the Monitor is the biennial Arab Social Science Report.

 The mission of Culture Resource is based on a belief in the importance of independent cultural expression in building democratic societies and in promoting dialogue and respect among societies and nations.
-In the current context of war, forced migration, and shrinking space for free expression in the Arab region, Culture Resource provides a unique window for independent reflection on the fundamental social changes the region is undergoing.
+In the current context of war, forced migration, and shrinking space for free expression, Culture Resource provides a unique window for independent reflection on the fundamental social changes the region is undergoing.

-The Wijhat: International Mobility Fund for Artists and Cultural Actors program, launched by Culture Resource in July 2018, aims to promote arts and culture from the Arab region by supporting the local and international travels of artists and cultural actors from the region, providing them the opportunity to operate in a wider context, taking part in cultural events and activities, presenting their work to diverse audiences, exchanging knowledge and expertise with peers, and building their professional capacities.
+The Wijhat: International Mobility Fund for Artists and Cultural Actors program, launched by Culture Resource in July 2018, aims to promote arts and culture from the Arab region by supporting the local and international travels of artists and cultural actors, providing them the opportunity to operate in a wider context, take part in cultural events and activities, present their work to diverse audiences, exchange knowledge and expertise with peers, and build their professional capacities.

 Ettijahat’s capacity-building program aims to provide full-time research opportunities for young Syrian and Palestinian-Syrian researchers (ages 22-35) within the field of cultural studies.
-The program seeks to enhance the researchers’ skills, providing them the tools and guidance needed to carry out their research.
+The program seeks to enhance the researchers’ skills, providing them with tools and guidance.
 Often, the program is their first research endeavor following their academic studies, and they benefit from working with experienced cultural researchers who constitute the program’s selection committee and directly supervise the young researchers’ projects.

 The Alexandria Trust works to fulfill its vision of an Arab region that once again is home to world-class standards of education, recapturing the ancient traditions of Alexandria as a center of learning, where teachers and students engage in vibrant debate and first-rate instruction and scholarship.

 Al-Fanar Media "الفنار للإعلام" (The Lighthouse), a project of the Alexandria Trust, is an interactive online platform dedicated to covering higher education in the Arab region.
 Launched in 2013, the bilingual site (in Arabic and English) provides a forum for faculty, senior leadership, and students across Arab universities and beyond to learn about one another’s challenges, opportunities, and best practices.
-It aims to provide balanced, accurate, and insightful coverage of academic life in the Arab world, and seeks ways to support the training of young journalists interested in covering higher education through responsible and accurate reporting.
-Al-Fanar Media also serves as a watchdog for academic freedom—monitoring whether women, minority groups, and the poor have full access to education—and it champions universities as beacons of arts, culture, and scholarship.
+It aims to provide balanced, accurate, and insightful coverage of academic life in the Arab world, and seeks to support the training of young journalists interested in covering higher education through responsible and accurate reporting.
+Al-Fanar Media also serves as a watchdog for academic freedom and inclusion and it champions universities as beacons of culture and scholarship.

-The Arab Fund for Arts and Culture is an independent initiative that offers financial and professional support to emerging and established artists and contemporary arts and culture institutions across the Arab region.
-It is recognized as one of the main legitimate sources of support for creative people from the region and as a model for a responsive service provider grant-making organization.
+The Arab Fund for Arts and Culture (AFAC) is an independent initiative that offers financial and professional support to emerging and established artists and contemporary arts and culture institutions across the Arab region.
+It is recognized as a strong source of support for creative people from the region and as a model for a responsive service provider grant-making organization.
 Since its inception in 2006, the AFAC has been dedicated to supporting a diversity of voices and to repositioning culture to be an integral priority for the development of contemporary Arab societies.

-The AFAC initiated the Arab Creativity & Entrepreneurship Fund to encourage individuals from the Arab region and around the world to buy $1,000 shares—with a goal of reaching $1 million in total—in support of arts and culture initiatives.
-The AFAC’s master class on Philanthropy in Arts and Culture, run in partnership with top European business schools and banks, is building the capacity of cultural philanthropy to invest in the social development of the Arab region.
+The Arab Creativity & Entrepreneurship Fund is an AFAC initiative to encourage individuals from the Arab region and around the world to buy $1,000 shares—with a goal of reaching $1 million in total—in support of arts and culture initiatives.
+AFAC’s master class on Philanthropy in Arts and Culture runs in partnership with top European business schools and banks and aims to build the capacity of cultural philanthropy to invest in the social development of the Arab region.